 At what age should you claim your Social Security benefits?

 When it pertains to claiming your Social Security benefits, 70 is the new 62.
-Unfortunately, most of us claim soon after age 62 but, most of us should delay.
+Most of us claim soon after age 62 but, most of us should delay.
 I’ll explain why it’s a good idea to wait until age 70 to claim your benefit.

 - You may claim your benefit anytime between age 62 and 70 regardless of when you actually retire.
 There is no reason to wait beyond age 70 as your benefit is maximized at that age.